austencloud/the-kinetic-constructor-web/docs/state-management-migration-guide.md

 - Replaced direct manipulation of the `beatsStore` with calls to the `sequenceStore`
 - Updated the clearSequence action to work with the new state management
 - Removed dependencies on the deprecated `isSequenceEmpty` store

+### Background System

+The background system has been migrated to use the new container-based architecture:

+- Created a modern container for background state management
+- Implemented an adapter for backward compatibility
+- Created new components that use Svelte 5 runes for reactivity
+- Added comprehensive tests for the new implementation

+The migration includes:

+1. **Modern Background Container**: A container-based implementation that manages background state
+2. **Background Store Adapter**: An adapter that provides backward compatibility with the old store API
+3. **Modern Background Controller**: A component that uses Svelte 5 runes for reactivity
+4. **Background Settings Component**: A new component for controlling background settings

+### Pictograph System

+The pictograph system has been fully migrated to use Svelte 5 and the new container-based architecture:

+- Created a modern container for pictograph state management using Svelte 5 runes
+- Implemented an XState 5 machine for state transitions
+- Created an adapter for backward compatibility
+- Completely rewrote the Pictograph component using Svelte 5 runes
+- Added comprehensive tests for the new implementation

+The migration includes:

+1. **Modern Pictograph Container**: A container-based implementation that manages pictograph state
+2. **Pictograph State Machine**: An XState 5 machine for managing pictograph state transitions
+3. **Pictograph Store Adapter**: An adapter that provides backward compatibility with the old store API
+4. **Pictograph Component Rewrite**: Completely rewrote the component using Svelte 5 runes
+5. **Backward Compatibility Wrapper**: Created a thin wrapper to maintain the same API for existing code

 ## Lessons Learned and Challenges